bomonike/bomonike.github.io/jetson.md

 https://www.nvidia.com/en-au/glossary/

-* CUDA is NVIDIA's proprietary software for parallel computing on GPUs
+* CUDA is NVIDIA's proprietary software for parallel computing on GPUs.
+Its competitor is Intel's DPC++ (Data Parallel C++).

    CUDA 12.6